 How good is your balance?
 If you lose it and fall into the cold river, as someone did just in front of us, your dry bag could save the day.
 It is also very comfortable to put on dry clothes after rain or extra clothes to keep you warm when you take a break.
 Dry bags are also good to reduce the size of what you pack: I love how it removes the air and shrinks my waterproof jacket!
 I own many kinds of dry bags, but a small one like the one below will be sufficient for this hike (click for more info*).

 A beanie and a hat

 Even in the middle of summer, you may need to cover your head to stay warm and to protect yourself from the sun.
 A hoodie was just enough for me, and while walking against the strong wind, I missed the beanie I left at home.

 Anyone doing the hike without these is taking a great risk at feeling miserable.
 Again, the weather changes quickly.

 Although this is not a must-have gear, I just love having a hot drink when I feel cold.
 It warms up the entire body, it is great to rehydrate, and it makes a tasty meal with no extra weight.
-The Continental Soups, Miso soups or a hot chocolate are my favourite.
+The Continental Soups, Miso soups or hot chocolate are my favourite drinks.
 The thermos I own is similar to this (click for more info*).